 The main difference between a scalar processor and a superscalar one (from a modeling standpoint), is that a superscalar processor consumes more than one instruction simultaneously.
 If the processor contains multiple load/store units, then it may also perform multiple loads or stores (or a combination of the two) simultaneously.
 Thus, the instruction and data level bandwidth requirements of the processor grow as the degree of superscalar execution increases.
 In order to compare various superscalar and scalar processors, we use an instruction fetch cycle as the basic cycle of operation executed by the processor, and use the measure cycles per instruction fetch (CPIF) to describe the length of this basic cycle.
 We use the input parameters N{Ifetch} to describe the average number of instructions that are fetched by the processor each CPIF interval, and CPI{proc} as the cycles per instruction rating of the processor with no memory system overhead.
 Thus, the value of CPIF is determined by multiplying CPI{proc} and N{Ifetch} , calculating reference rates of instruction and data cache operations for this interval, and adding in any additional factors due to memory system overheads induced by these references.
-The overall CPI value including memory overhead can then be computed by dividing CPIF by N{Ifetch} .
+In other words, where p_r and d_r are now calculated with respect to an instruction fetch cycle.
+Note also that the term CPI in equation (3) is replaced by CPIF, reflecting the fact that queueing delays are calculated within an instruction fetch cycle.
+The overall CPI value including memory overhead can be computed by dividing CPIF by N{Ifetch} .